 Higher Education - a Few Takers: The Indian education pyramid is steep, indicating lesser and lesser number of people reaching the higher education level.
 Moreover, the level of unemployment among educated youth is the highest.
-As per NSSO data, in the 2011 - 12. the vear rate of unemployment among youth males who studied graduation and above in rural areas was 19 per cent.
+As per NSSO data, in the 2011-12, the rate unemployment among youth males who studied graduation and above in rural areas was 19 per cent.
 Their urban counterparts had relatively less level of unemployment at 16 per cent.
 The most severely affected ones were young rural female graduates as nearly 30 per cent of them are unemployed.
 In contrast to this, only about 3-6 per cent of primary level educated youth in rural and urban areas were unemployed.
-The situation is yet to improve as indicated by the Periodic Labour Force Survey 2017-18.
 Therefore, the government should increase allocation for higher education and also improve the standard of higher education institutions, so that students are imparted employable skills in such institutions.
 When compared to less educated, a large proportion of educated persons are unemployed.
 Why?

 The economic and social benefits of human capital formation and human development are well known.
 The union and state governments in India have been earmarking substantial financial outlays for development of education and health sectors.
 The spread of education and health services across different sectors of society should be ensured so as to simultaneously attain economic growth and equity.
 India has a rich stock of scientific and technical manpower in the world.
-The need of the hour is to better it qualitatively and provide such conditions so that they are utilised in India.
+The need of the hour is to better it qualitatively and provide such conditions so that they are utilised in our own country.